ElcoK/BigData_AED/week3/lecture.md

   name: python3
 ---

-# Lecture: Introduction to Artificial Neural Networks
+# Lecture: Introduction to Artificial Neural Networks and model validation

 This week we will focus on the basic concepts of machine learning and how we can develop a simply machine learning model.